Pumpkin Knot Rolls

 - Sesame or poppy seeds, optional

 - In a bowl, dissolve yeast in warm milk.
 Add the butter, sugar, pumpkin, 2 eggs, salt and 3 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough.
-Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
+Turn onto a lightly floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape each portion into 12 balls.
 Roll each ball into a 10-in. rope; tie into a knot and tuck ends under.
 Place 2 in. apart on greased baking sheets.
 Cover and let rise until doubled, about 30 minutes.

 - In a small bowl, beat water and remaining egg.
 Brush over rolls.
 Sprinkle with sesame or poppy seeds if desired.
 Bake at 350° for 15-17 minutes or until golden brown.
 Remove from pans to wire racks.
-Yield: 2 dozen.

 what size of can of pumpkin it doesn't say